samanthatarrice/bobs_search_and_paint/README.md

 - add free paint option
 - change contact icons to be bigger on mobile
 - if all items are found (all elements with .find class have display of none), then show reset button and script reset
+- add different cursors when user chooses each brush size

 - add texture to walls to look more part of the scene.